lastlockedroom/lastlockedroom.github.io/_posts/2025-01-04-not-a-mystery.md

 Although the students theorize on the disappearance, they soon find they're somewhat limited in how far they can take it -- they're certain the disappearance is tied to the solution of the "Guess the Culprit" mystery -- but what's the nature of the connection?
 The problem statement, after all, had been read -- what in the story's *solution* troubled someone to make the host disappear?
 Did the host leave on their own?

+There's some other minor questions present throughout.
+Why, for instance, do all of the characters in the manuscript have fictional names except one person, that has the same name as one of the real-world students?
+Are they supposed to figure out who in the manuscript corresponds to whom?

 ![Cover](/assets/img/21/notamystery.png){: width="250" .left}

 I think it's a bit difficult to explain the title without talking about the way it plays out, but *This is not a Mystery* does set itself apart from a traditional mystery novel in a lot of other ways.